 From there, it's a half-hour drive through

-the Hope Valley to Markleeville and Grover
+the beautiful Hope Valley to the small town of Markleeville and Grover

 Hot Springs State Park, through dryer sagebrush country on the eastern slope of the Sierra Nevada.

 photos by James Hoagland

 Valley, so named by immigrant Mormons who had

 Faith and Charity valleys are nearby.